Hamiltonian representation of isomonodromic deformations of general rational connections on $\mathfrak{gl}_2(\mathbb{C})$: Introduction

 In this article, we contribute to the subject of isomonodromic deformations by proposing an explicit expression for the Hamiltonian systems in terms of Darboux coordinates corresponding to apparent singularities.
 Our construction is valid for an arbitrary number of pole singularities and more interestingly for regular or irregular unramified poles (of arbitrary degree) in $\mathfrak{gl}_2(\mathbb{C})$.
 We also give an explicit expression of the corresponding Lax pairs whose compatibility equations provide the Hamiltonian systems.
+In other words, this article may be seen as a generalization of the famous six Lax pairs proposed by Jimbo-Miwa (Appendix C of \cite{JimboMiwa}) in the case of arbitrary $\mathfrak{gl}_2(\mathbb{C})$ meromorphic connections with unramified poles or the generalization of Schlesinger Hamiltonians for non-Fuchsian singularities in $\mathfrak{gl}_2(\mathbb{C})$.
 Our approach consists in using the geometric knowledge at each pole, described by the irregular times (sometimes also referred to as ``KP times'' or ``spectral times'') to provide a first natural space of isomonodromic deformations.
 Building the corresponding Lax pairs and writing the compatibility equations in terms of the spectral Darboux coordinates given by the apparent singularities $\left(q_i\right)_{1\leq i\leq g}$ and their dual coordinates $\left(p_i\right)_{1 \leq i\leq g}$ allows to derive the evolutions relatively to this set of coordinates and prove that these evolutions are indeed Hamiltonian (Theorem \ref{HamTheorem}).
 It should be noted that this result complements \cite{MartaPaper2022} by considering any isomonodromic deformation while the space of deformations obtained by confluence of simple poles has lower dimension.
-In the second part of the paper, we show that the initial space of isomonodromic deformations may be reduced to only $g$ non-trivial deformations thus giving a minimal set of non-trivial isomonodromic times and isomonodromic deformations.
+In the second part of the paper, we show that the initial space of isomonodromic deformations can be reduced to only $g$ non-trivial deformations thus giving a minimal set of non-trivial isomonodromic times and isomonodromic deformations providing a Liouville-integrable Hamiltonian system.
 This reduction of the tangent space provides an explicit map between the irregular times and the non-trivial isomonodromic times as well as simplifications for the Hamiltonians (Theorem \ref{HamTheoremReduced}) for our choice of non-trivial isomonodromic times.
 Finally, in order to illustrate our method, we present several examples: the Painlev\'{e} equations and the second element of the Painlev\'{e} $2$ hierarchy recovering the standard results of Jimbo-Miwa \cite{JimboMiwa} and H. Chiba \cite{Chiba}.